ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

     * ``sample.txt``, lookup file of x-y coordinates of set-points for LARMOR sample rack.
     * ``sample_x.txt``, lookup file of x coordinate of set-points for LARMOR sample rack.
     * ``sample_y.txt``, lookup file of y coordinate of set-points for LARMOR sample rack.

+## Adding nagios checks

+nagios is the instrument monitoring system, this will not affect operation but adding the instrument to nagios will generate notifications of issues.
+This requires editing configuration files on the "varanus" server, but the procedure is probably going to be simplified when it moves to a new system.
+For the moment contact Freddie